 It's hardly surprising that self-promotion is problematical.
 Design schools don't teach it, and few established designers talk about it in public.
 To make matters worse, we're surrounded by thousands of other designers all frantically self-promoting.

 For many of us, promoting ourselves feels like shouting into a wind tunnel.
 The whole process of self-promotion is made even more difficult by the realisation that clients mostly choose designers based on reputation and word of mouth.
 Yet there's no need for pessimism.

 Done properly, it's possible to self-promote in ways that get results.
 Most of the rules of self-promotion apply equally to finding employment and to finding clients.
 But in truth, there is really only one rule of self-promotion: if your work is good, you can ignore all the rules; good work is the best and only reliable form of self-promotion.
 While you are working on that, here are five rules for self-promotion...

 The best self-promotion is often not about your work, it's about the other stuff you do.
 Back when I ran my studio, we mostly designed record covers.
 After doing this for a few years, we published a book on contemporary record cover art.
 It featured some of our own work, but it mostly contained the work of other designers.

 It wasn't done as self-promotion, it was done from a love of the subject, but the result was recognition on a scale we hadn't experienced when we merely shouted about our work.

 Now, not everyone can publish a book on their chosen subject (although you might be surprised how easy it is to get published if you've got a good idea), but everyone can find ways of adding to the body of knowledge that surrounds their discipline.

-As well as telling the world that you've just finished a new brand identity, write a blog post about an issue that interests you.
+As well as telling the world that you've just finished a new brand identity, write a blog post about an issue that interests you (see tips on how to start a blog here).
 Offer to write for the design press.
 Start debates.
 Promote design, not yourself.

 02. Face-to-face is best